bkrug/Emu-Writer/README.md

 ARRYLOAD.TXT - Loads and runs array tests and their dependencies.

+### KEY

+KEY.TXT - contains a routine that takes input from the keyboard and places it in a key-press buffer.
+If some part of the program is processing data for a long time, a user's keystrokes will still be stored and processed.
+The routine is meant to be run from an interrupt.

+KEYTST.TXT - a demo of the routine in KEY.TXT.
+It displays the contents of the key-press buffer on the top row of the screen.
+On the rest of the screen it shows the contents being copied from the buffer to another area of memory.
+The demo uses a delay to simulate being busy.
+This demonstrates copying the key presses out of the buffer without loosing them every once in a while.

+### INPUT

+INPUT.TXT - a routine that reads the contents of the key-press buffer and processes different key strokes.
+This may include adding text to a string, or using an arrow key.

 ### VAR & CONST

 CONST.TXT - Stores some constant values that are shared by at least two source code files